NortonCampbel1/NortonCampbel1/README.md

 He/Him  Bisexual

-DNI: proshippers, idc about anything else.
+DNI if youre one of those fictionkinners.
+They only cause drama and im not up for it.

-I dont really interact cos i am highly introverted and enjoy the silence, also sometimes grumpy and arrogant.
+I dont really interact cos i am highly introverted and anxious in public spaces.

 Feel free to Hide or Cuddle idm.